ateamsw/learn-terraform/challenges/02_create-resource-group/README.md

 Learn about the different ways to use and set variable values for your script.

-* Know how to setup the script to use default values for the variables.
+* Know how to setup the script to use default values for the variables

    ```hcl